malramsay64/phd-thesis/00_Introduction/introduction.md

 title: Introduction
 ---

-Molecular materials are important ...
-Despite extensive study,
-there are aspects of molecular liquids which are poorly understood, of which two stand out;
-the non-Arrhenius temperature dependence of the dynamics, and the phenomenally slow growth rates of molecular liquids.
+Molecular solids have been an important part of our society for hundreds of years, used for a diverse range of applications including pharmaceuticals, [@Datta2004] fertilisers, [@Honer2017] pesticides, [@Yang2017] pigments, [@Hao1997] semiconductors, [@Mei2013] and optoelectronics. [@Ostroverkhova2016]
+The wide range of uses and the specialised applications has led to fields dedicated to the design of molecular materials [@Corpinot2019;@Schmidt1971] using computational models [@Sliwoski2014] to predict the crystal structure and mechanical properties. [@Reddy2010] One of the key processes for the formation of the solid phase is from the melt. [@Shimura2012;@Shimura2017;@Harkonen2005] Despite extensive study to understand molecular liquids, there are two main aspects which are poorly understood, the non-Arrhenius temperature dependence of the dynamics, and the phenomenally slow crystal growth rates.
+Understanding these properties will greatly aid in the design and production of this wide range of molecular materials.

 # Non-Arrhenius Temperature Dependence {#sec:intro_vtf}